Seeds require burying in order to germinate.

 I have half a foot in surrender and half a hand in stubborn resistance.
 Normally, I wait out these phases before talking to them as I tend to feel incoherent when in it.

 It’s generally not too long before I pop out the other side, a month-long inner dessert walk feels like a lifetime.
-It was only a fortnight ago I shot a video about *depression* and my perspective of it being a place of a personal and deeply spiritual right of passage.
+It was only a fortnight ago I shot a video about *depression* and my perspective of it being a place of a personal and deeply spiritual rite of passage.

 A process most ancient civilisations practice as a means to consciously spotlight the darkness and pain we’re carrying that’s taking us knowingly or unknowingly so far away from ourselves, from spirit, or from our unique expression of truth.